Sasha Chmelevski

-Alexander "Sasha" Chmelevski (born June 9, 1999) is an American professional ice hockey forward for Salavat Yulaev Ufa of the Kontinental Hockey League (KHL).
-He was selected by the San Jose Sharks in the 2017 NHL Entry Draft, and made his NHL debut in 2021.
+Alexander "Sasha" Chmelevski (born June 9, 1999) is an American professional ice hockey forward for Ak Bars Kazan of the Kontinental Hockey League (KHL).
+He was selected by the San Jose Sharks in the 2017 NHL Entry Draft, and made his NHL debut with the team in 2021.

 Playing career

 Chmelevski played major junior in the Ontario Hockey League for four seasons.
 In 2015 the Sarnia Sting selected him 10th overall in the OHL Priority Selection.
 He joined the Sting, but was traded midway through his first season to the Ottawa 67's.
 He played three and a half seasons with Ottawa.
 At the 2017 NHL Entry Draft Chmelevski was selected 185th overall by the San Jose Sharks.
-He signed an entry level contract with the Sharks on April 3, 2018.
+He signed an entry-level contract with the Sharks on April 3, 2018.

 In 2018 Chmelevski made his professional debut, playing six regular season games and a further four in the playoffs with the Sharks' American Hockey League affiliate, the San Jose Barracuda.
 He played one season with the Barracuda in 2019–20 season, cut short due to COVID-19.

 He made his NHL debut on February 5, 2021, in a 5–4 shootout win over the Anaheim Ducks, recording an assist.